laravel/docs/eloquent-relationships.md

 <a name="has-one-through"></a>
 ### Has One Through

-The "has-one-through" relationship links models through a single intermediate relation.
+The "has-one-through" relationship defines a one-to-one relationship with another model.
+However, this relationship indicates that the declaring model can be matched with one instance of another model by proceeding _through_ a third model.

-For example, in a vehicle repair shop application, each `Mechanic` may have one `Car`, and each `Car` may have one `Owner`.
-While the `Mechanic` and the `Owner` have no direct connection, the `Mechanic` can access the `Owner` _through_ the `Car` itself.
+For example, in a vehicle repair shop application, each `Mechanic` model may be associated with one `Car` model, and each `Car` model may be associated with one `Owner` model.
+While the `Mechanic` and the `Owner` have no direct connection, the `Mechanic` can access the `Owner` _through_ the `Car` model.
 Let's look at the tables necessary to define this relationship:

     mechanics
         id - integer